 This summer school is intended for and open to:

-• researchers, research teams and/or research support staff aiming to prepare and/or support an interdisciplinary project, preferably to be submitted in the upcoming 12 months
+• researchers, research teams and/or research support staff aiming to learn how to prepare and/or support an interdisciplinary project, preferably to be submitted in the upcoming 12 months

 • researchers actively working on interdisciplinary projects or with ITDR teams and interested in understanding the dynamics of ITDR projects better